mananyev/portfolio-performance-tracking/README.md

 Although the main goal is achieved with the current implementation, I believe it can be further greatly improved.
 Major improvement steps, as I envision them, include:

 1. An easy way to load a custom portfolio

     1. assuming an ML model producing an output with tickers (components), their transaction date, and traded volume (similar to the [example portfolio](./src/inputs/portfolio.json)), this pipeline needs to read the file from a local/cloud storage.

 2. A benchmark functionality:

     1. Country/region indices, custom portfolios, or backtesting portfolios suggested by an ML model.
     2. Regional markets performance.

+3. GitHub Actions for CI/CD.

 ## 6. Acknowledgements